evolbioinfo/gotree/README.md

 *  annotate:    Annotate internal nodes of a tree with given data
 *  brlen:       Modify branch lengths
     * clear       Clear lengths from input trees
+	* round       Round branch lengths from input trees with a given precision
     * scale       Scale lengths from input trees by a given factor
 	* setmin      Set a min branch length to all branches with length < cutoff
 	* setrand     Assign a random length to edges of input trees